Sebastien-HATTON/docker-swarm-control/README.md

 # Overview
-This project is a Vagrant box that is provisioned for sofware development.
-It is a Xubuntu-based system and has many of the tools needed by a developer already installed.
-The provisioning mechanism is based on Ansible and allows for user-specific customizations to be applied.
+This project is a Vagrant box that ...

 # Prerequisites